 Once you feel like your home is in a sellable condition, ask a friend or family member to come and inspect the property; a fresh pair of eyes could reveal small issues that you’d overlooked.

-When you’re selling your house privately, establishing a fair asking price can be daunting.
+When you’re selling your house privately without an estate agent, establishing a fair asking price can be daunting.
 You might not want to involve an estate agent directly in the sale, but most companies offer house valuations free of charge.
 Getting two or three different agents to value your property will give you a clear idea of a fair asking price, but it’s also worth checking listings in local papers for similar properties in the area.

 Some factors to consider in your asking price when selling a house with an agent are as follows:

 - The age of your home